 - laminator and laminating pouches (optional but recommended)

-To Make Farm Animal Pattern Cards
+How To Make Farm Animal Pattern Cards

-Alternative Ways to Use Pattern Cards
+More Ways to Use Pattern Cards in Your Farm Unit

 There are multiple ways in which to use these pattern cards.
 The most obvious is to place the answer card at the end of each pattern strip.
 That’s the traditional way.

-Another way to use these pattern cards is to have the preschooler use something like these farm animal figurines make the final match.
+- Another way to use these pattern cards is to have the preschooler use something like these farm animal figurines make the final match.

-If you have multiples of the same farm animal toys, the preschooler could match the figurine with the photographic sticker.
+- If you have multiples of the same farm animal toys, the preschooler could match the figurine with the photographic sticker.

-Another way to use the cards is to invite your preschooler to use the answer cards to create their own pattern.
+- Invite your preschooler to use the answer cards to create their own pattern.
 If using the entire sticker set, and especially if you use two sets, there will be plenty of answer stickers to make new patterns.

 With just one set of pattern cards, your preschooler can essentially explore many different farm theme math activities!
 These printable and activities are appropriate for both preschool and kindergarten students.

 Get your FREE Farm Pattern Cards

-Other Farm Math Activities
+Other Farm Activities